 V. Raymond Ferrara, CFP®, Board Chair

 Ray is President and CEO of ProVise Management Group, LLC, located in Clearwater, Florida, a full-service financial planning firm which is a Registered Investment Advisor with the Securities and Exchange Commission.
-ProVise is one of the largest financial planning firms in the country, and manages about $630 million as of December, 2009.
-Additionally, Ray is a Registered Principal with FINRA, a Certified Financial Planner licensee, and a Certified Senior Advisor.
-He serves on the Board of Directors for the CFP Board of Standards, Inc., and as a Board observer for National Financial Partners, Inc. Ray served on the Board of Directors for the Financial Planning Association (FPA), and National Advisor’s Trust Company (NATC).
-Ray has spoken to many public and civic organizations and business conferences throughout the United States.
-He has been quoted in numerous publications, including USA Today, New York Times, Wall Street Journal, Barron’s, St. Petersburg Times, and Business Week.
+ProVise is one of the largest financial planning firms in the country, and manages over $1 billion as of March 31, 2014.
+Additionally, Ray is a Registered Principal with FINRA and a Certified Financial Planner.
+He serves on the Board of Directors for the CFP Board of Standards, Inc., as well as numerous community boards.
+Ray served on the Board of Directors for the Financial Planning Association (FPA), National Advisor’s Trust Company (NATC), and as a Board observer for National Financial Partners, Inc. Ray has spoken to many public and civic organizations and business conferences throughout the United States.
+He has been quoted in numerous publications, including USA Today, New York Times, Wall Street Journal, Barron’s, Tampa Bay Times, and Business Week.
 He has appeared on radio and television, speaking in his easily understood language with his relaxed, informal approach.
 For over ten years, he hosted radio’s "Talking Money™."
 He has authored articles on numerous financial topics.
-Ray was featured as one of America’s best financial planners in the book Secrets of the Wealth Makers, and was the first recipient of the Lifetime Achievement Award from the Financial Planning Association of Tampa Bay.
+Ray was featured as one of America’s best financial planners in the book Secrets of the Wealth Makers, and was a recipient of the Lifetime Achievement Award from the Financial Planning Association of Tampa Bay.

 Richard P. Rojeck, MBA, CFP®, 2014 Chair-Elect